Kubernetes

 Deploy Workloads

 After installing the Kubernetes control plane and worker nodes, the next step is to deploy workloads to the cluster.
-Workloads can be defined in a Kubernetes manifest file, specifying the container image, resource constraints, and network configuration.
-Kubernetes supports several workloads, including Deployments, StatefulSets, DaemonSets, and Jobs.
+Workloads can be stood up in a Kubernetes manifest file.
+Here, you can specify the container image, resource constraints, and network configuration.
+Kubernetes supports several workloads.
+These include Deployments, StatefulSets, DaemonSets, and Jobs.

 Using kubectl to apply a new deployment to Kubernetes